mohd-afeef-badri/psd/demos/linear-elasticity/tutorial-9.md

 PSD_Solve -np 4 Main.edp -mesh ./../Meshes/2D/bar.msh -v 0
 \end{lstlisting}

-Here \psd{-np 4} denote the argument used to enter the number of parallel processes (MPI processes) used while solving. \psd{-mesh ./../Meshes/2D/bar.msh} is used to provide the mesh file to the solver. \psd{-v 0} denotes the verbosity level on screen. \psd{PSD\_Solve} is a wrapper around \psd{FreeFem++} or \psd{FreeFem++-mpi}.
+Here \psd{-np 4} denote the argument used to enter the number of parallel processes (MPI processes) used while solving. \psd{-mesh ./../Meshes/2D/bar.msh} is used to provide the mesh file to the solver. \psd{-v 0} denotes the verbosity level on screen. \psd{PSD\_Solve} is a wrapper around \psd{FreeFem++-mpi}.
 Note that if your problem is large use more cores.
 PSD has been tested upto 13,000 parallel processes and problem sizes with billions of unknowns, surely you will now need that many for the 2D bar problem.

 \subsection{Step 3: Postprocessing}

 PSD allows postprocessing of results in ParaView.
 After the step 2 mentioned above finishes.
 Launch ParaView and have a look at the \psd{.pvd} file in the \psd{VTUs...} folder.
-Using ParaView for postprocessing the results that are provided in the \psd{VTUs...} folder, results such as those shown in figure~\ref{bar-le-full} can be extracted.
+Using ParaView for postprocessing the results that are provided in the \psd{VTUs...} folder, results such as those shown in \cref{bar-le-full-mfront-pv} can be extracted.

 \begin{figure}[h!]
 \centering
 \includegraphics[align=t,width=0.4\textwidth]{./Images/le-2d-bar-partioned.png}\hfill
 \includegraphics[align=t,width=0.4\textwidth]{./Images/le-2d-bar-results.png}
-\caption{The 2D clamped bar problem: partitioned mesh and displacement field visualization in ParaView. \label{bar-le-full}}
+\caption{The 2D clamped bar problem: partitioned mesh and displacement field visualization in ParaView. \label{bar-le-full-mfront-pv}}
 \end{figure}

 You are all done with your 2D linear-elasticty simulation with Mfront interface.